-Figure 3 presents the distribution of anemia, undernutrition and co-existence across categories of wealth quintile, mother’s education, household decision making and mother’s exposure to health programs on TV and radio.
-The prevalence of undernutrition and co-existence was highest in poorest wealth quintile and lowest in richest wealth quintile, and highest in children whose mother has no education.
+Figure 4 and table 4 presents the distribution of anemia, undernutrition and co-existence across categories of wealth quintile, mother’s education, household decision making and mother’s exposure to health programs on TV and radio.
+The prevalence of undernutrition and co-existence was highest in poorest wealth quintile and lowest in richest wealth quintile, and highest in children whose mother had no education.

-Figure 3: Dis
+Figure 4: Distribution of anemia, overall undernutrition and their co-existence of anemia across exposure variables

-[Figure 3 here]
+[Figure 4 here]

-Table 3 presents the factors associated with undernutrition and anemia among children aged 6-59 months.
-In univariable regression, undernutrition was significantly associated with wealth quintile, mother’s education, age of child, place of residence, father’s education, ecological belt, parity, maternal nutritional status, and anemia in the child.
-In multivariable regression, undernutrition was found to be associated with wealth quintile, mother’s education, and maternal nutrition status after adjusting for confounding variables.
-The odds of undernutrition were 43% (AOR: 0.57, 95%CI: 0.36 to 0.89) lower in children from the richer wealth quintile compared to the poorest, 35% (AOR: 0.65, 95%CI: 0.45 to 0.94) lower in the child whose mother has secondary or higher-level education.
-We didn’t find a significant association between undernutrition and mother participation in household decisions and exposure to health programs on television/radio.
+Table 5 presents the factors associated with undernutrition and anemia among children aged 6-59 months.
+In univariable regression, undernutrition was significantly associated with wealth quintile, mother’s education, age of child, and maternal nutritional status.
+In multivariable regression, undernutrition was found to be associated with age of child, wealth quintile, mother’s education, and maternal nutrition status after adjusting for confounding variables.
+The odds of having undernutrition is 1.96 times among 1-3 years child and 1.70 times in the 4-5 years children compared to 6-11 months children.
+The odds of undernutrition were 44% (aOR: 0.56, 95%CI: 0.34 to 0.92) lower in children from the richer wealth quintile compared to the poorest, 36% (aOR: 0.64, 95%CI: 0.45 to 0.93) lower in the child whose mother has secondary or higher-level education.
+We didn’t find a significant association between undernutrition and mother participation in household decisions and exposure to health programs on TV/radio.

-Table 3: Factors associated with undernutrition among children aged 6-59 months
+Table 5: Factors associated with undernutrition among children aged 6-59 months